-PAWS – Inside The Nation’s Only Juvenile Prison Service Dog Training Program
+PAWS – Only US Juvenile Prison Service Dog Training Program

 Youth and Shelter Dogs Team Up To Rise Above Troubled Pasts and Help Others